 Van Pelt never achieves his goal, but he does come close.
 However, for the majority of his screen time he mostly tracks Alan through the town of Brantford.

 As noted above, both Samuel and Van Pelt are played by the same actors.
-And the reason for this is fairly straight forward – it is all to do with Alan’s fear.
+The reason for this is fairly straight forward, and it is all to do with Alan.

 As established early into the movie, Alan has spent some of his childhood afraid of his father.
 He is afraid that he is never good enough for Samuel, and will never live up to his expectations.

-When Alan enters the Jumanji board game, Alan takes that fear with him.
-It never goes away and remains with him for the next 26 years.
+When Alan enters the Jumanji board game as a child, he takes that fear with him.
+Alan internalises it; it never goes away and remains with him for the next 26 years.

-So, when Alan is freed from the game and Jumanji subsequently creates a villain for Alan to face, this villain is in some part born from this fear of his father.
-And the best way to represent this fear on screen is to create a link between Alan’s father and Van Pelt, by having the same actor play the two roles.
+So, when Alan is freed from the game as an adult, and Jumanji subsequently creates a villain for Alan to face, this villain becomes a representation of what he fears the most – his father.
+And the best way to link Alan’s father and Van Pelt together (for audiences), is by having the same actor play the two roles!

-When Alan runs away from Van Pelt in the movie, he is metaphorically running away from the problems he had with his dad.
-Years may have passed since they spoke, but Alan has still not got over the differences he had with his dad – and that’s what Van Pelt represents.
+When Alan flees from Van Pelt in the movie, he is metaphorically running away from the problems he had with his dad, all those years ago.
+Decades may have passed since they spoke, but Alan has still not got over the differences he had with his dad – and that’s what Van Pelt represents.